bobshort4bobby4/Tom-Crean-pp1/README.md

   - [Fontawesome](https://www.fontawesome.com) icons were downloaded from Font Awesome.com.
   - [Git](https://git-scm.com/) Git was used for version control.
   - [GitHub](https://github.com/) GitHub is used to store the projects code.
+  - [Gitpages](https://pages.github.com/) Gitpages are used to deploy the site.
   - [Chrome Developer Tools](https://https://developer.chrome.com/docs/devtools/) used for layout and responsive testing.
   - [Wave](https://wave.webaim.org/) used for accessibility testing.
   - [favICO.com](https://https://convertico.com/favicon/) used for creating favicon.